-The term 'High Frequency Trading (HFT)' is included in the Investments edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+'High Frequency Trading (HFT)' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 High frequency trading turns out to be a platform for program-based trades.
 It works with super computers that are able to run huge quantities of trading orders at incredibly rapid speeds.
 This HFT works with complicated algorithms.
 These analyze a wide range of markets and then place a number fast-paced orders depending on the conditions in the markets.
 The secret of the trading algorithms lies in their speed.
 Those traders who have the quickest trade executions usually make more money than do traders who have slower trade executions.